Ugh, weeds! How to control them.

 How to help a lawn that's full of weeds

 When it almost seems as though you have more broadleaf weeds than grass in your yard, you can still get the lawn you want.
-For best results, try a weed & feed product that feeds and controls weeds at the same time, like Scotts® Turf Builder® Weed & Feed.
+For best results, try our line of weed control concentrate products from.

 How to help a lawn with a few weeds

 When you see a broadleaf weed here and there, it's tempting just to pull them out by hand.
 Trouble is, the roots often break, and the parts that remain sprout new weeds.
-You're better off using a product like Scotts® Touch Up® Weed Control for Your Lawn or check out the line of weed control products from Ortho.
+You're better off using a product like with.
 A weed control product labeled safe for lawns will target weeds and leave the lawn unharmed when used as directed.

 Spring Weed Prevention

 Annual grassy weeds, like crabgrass, can be prevented in the spring so they don't become a problem in the summer.
-Applying a pre-emergent weed killer, like Scotts® Turf Builder® Halts® Crabgrass Preventer with Lawn Food or Scotts® Halts® Crabgrass & Grassy Weed Preventer in the spring, stops the weed seeds before they germinate.
+Applying a pre-emergent weed control, likein the spring, stops the weed seeds before they germinate.